ahmedsamyop/search-app/README.md

 # search-app

-Search App with Google API built with ReactJS, Redux, Redux Toolkit, React Router DOM, Docker, CircleCI, and deployed on Netlify
+Shatot Search App with Google API built with ReactJS, Redux, Redux Toolkit, React Router DOM, Docker, CircleCI, and deployed on Netlify

 ### build & Deploy with